What is a Sales Pipeline? 7 Stages & Why You Must Track It

 If John answers yes, this is a qualified lead.
 Amy gets into the sales engagement system and sets an appointment for 15 minutes.
 Amy continues dialing through the prospects list.
 Marking them as either interested with an appointment in the system or cold lead.
 She may update notes on cold leads – like call back in 2 months.

-Either way, she has made a touch point entry in the system for each of these contact channels and marked the prospect as someone they need to continue further with, or this is not the right time for this product you are selling.
+Either way, she has made a touch point entry in the system for each of these contact channels and marked the prospect as someone they need to continue further with, or this is not the right time for the product you are selling.

 Note: Amy could manually enter these touchpoint entries or could be auto-detected and tagged based on the sales engagement system you are using.